omgdanieltam/Wii_Classic_to_N64/README.md

 INTRODUCTION
 ===============================
 The idea for this project was brought out by Moltov, a Legend of Zelda: Ocarina of Time (OoT) speedrunner.
-Since he used a classic controller pro (referred to as CCP from this point) to run OoT, he couldn't have used a N64 to run the game.
+He plays OoT on the Wii instead of the original system, a Nintendo 64.
+Since he uses the classic controller pro (CCP) to play, he cannot play on the Nintendo 64, since it uses a different controller.
+A basic adapter cannot be made since it uses two different protocols.
 This is written so that the CCP can be read and outputted as a N64 controller.
 This was written and tested using Osepp's Uno board (based off of Arduino Uno using the same ATmega358 chip).
 Final product will be used on the same board.
 Much of the code is copied and pasted with only slight variations in code.
+This so far is known to be the first adpater to do this conversion as there are no adapters on the market.

 WIRING
 ===============================